 It began in Jasper at the Jasper Park Lodge Golf Course in 1988 and successfully went on until 2004.

-Due to several reasons including availability of the course and rising costs, the executive of the MMC moved the tournament to Trickle Creek Golf Resort in Kimberley, BC in 2005, where it continues on today.
+Due to several reasons including availability of the course and rising costs, the executive of the MMC moved the tournament to Trickle Creek Golf Resort in Kimberley, BC in 2005.

 It started as 144 golfers with a traditional start from the 1st tee for three rounds of stroke play.
 Later it changed to a to an 8:00 am shot gun start.
 When the tournament moved to Trickle Creek it was changed to a 10:00 am shot gun start for the duration of the tournament.